toggledbits/PluginTools/README.md

 The message may contain references to additional arguments passed, identified by "%" followed by a number.
 When these are found in the message string, they are replaced with the text form of the indexed argument from the remaining arguments.
 They do not need to be used in order of the values passed.
 For example, `L("this is %1 and %2, or backwards %2 and %1", "alpha", "beta")` will log the string "this is alpha and beta, or backwards beta and alpha".
 The arguments can be any Lua data type; tables will be expanded into a human-readable pseudocode representation.

+> TIP: Keep the non-debug logging of your plugin down to messages that may be useful to your customer: error and warning messages, or confirmations of actions that could be useful.
+It's pretty annoying to have a plugin that logs every message it sends or receives to a device or remote site by default, when debug is off.
+It needlessly clutters up the log file for the user and makes it harder for them to diagnose *any* issue they may be having on the system.

+## Helpful Tools

+jsonlint.com

+XML Validator

+jshint.com (or installed locally)

+luacheck

 ## Best Practices for Plugin Implementation

 TBD MORE -- the DO's and DO NOT's of writing plugin code